 For the purpose of this article, we will try to focus on patients who have been diagnosed with Mal de debarquement syndrome and have not responded to treatment.
-Mal de debarquement syndrome and non-motion triggered Mal de debarquement syndrome are considered two different entities.
-Successful treatment of Mal de debarquement syndrome may not be a successful treatment for non-motion triggered Mal de debarquement syndrome.
+Mal de debarquement syndrome and non-motion-triggered Mal de debarquement syndrome are considered two different entities.
+Successful treatment of Mal de debarquement syndrome may not be a successful treatment for non-motion-triggered Mal de debarquement syndrome.
 Often when these treatments fail, doctors may look away from Mal de debarquement syndrome and return to the previous diagnosis list mentioned above.

 Is the problem an inner ear disorder?
 For some yes, not all.

-In people we see, many of them who were suspected of having any of these disorders mentioned above, following extensive testing, perhaps without clear results, they were put on medications.
+In people we see, many of them who were suspected of having any of these disorders mentioned above, following extensive testing, perhaps without clear results, were put on medications.
 As mentioned previously, for many people medications may be very helpful.
 We typically see patients who did not have success with medication.
 However, for some of these people, the medications were able to eliminate the belief that they had other disorders like those mentioned above and helped focus their treatment on Mal de debarquement syndrome.
 Then again for these people, medications did not help their newly diagnosed Mal de debarquement syndrome either.

-A January 2020 paper published in Seminars in Neurology (1) from the Department of Neurology, Barrow Neurological Institute and the University of Minnesota suggests how the treatment of Mal de debarquement syndrome is changing.
+A January 2020 paper published in Seminars in Neurology (1) from the Department of Neurology, Barrow Neurological Institute, and the University of Minnesota suggests how the treatment of Mal de debarquement syndrome is changing.

 “Mal de debarquement syndrome is a disorder of persistent vertigo characterized by a feeling of oscillation such as rocking, bobbing, or swaying.
 It is triggered by passive motion, typically by exposure to water, air, or land transportation.
 This syndrome affects middle-aged individuals who are predominantly women.
-Mal de debarquement syndrome presents as a balance disorder that carries significant risk of morbidity (health concerns) due to both the direct effects of balance impairment and associated symptoms of fatigue, cognitive slowing, and visual motion intolerance… more insight has been gained into the pathophysiology of morbidity, with current hypotheses pointing to a cerebral and cerebellar basis.
+Mal de debarquement syndrome presents as a balance disorder that carries a significant risk of morbidity (health concerns) due to both the direct effects of balance impairment and associated symptoms of fatigue, cognitive slowing, and visual motion intolerance… more insight has been gained into the pathophysiology of morbidity, with current hypotheses pointing to a cerebral and cerebellar basis.
 Treatments have expanded beyond medication trials, and now include the use of noninvasive brain stimulation and readaptation of the vestibulo-ocular reflex.
 (The connection between a sense of balance in your inner ear and eye movement.)”

 We are going to take a moment to discuss Optokinetic Stimuli.
 This is considered the first successful treatment for Mal de Debarquement Syndrome.
-This treatment is focused on people highly suspect of Mal de Debarquement Syndrome because they have had a recent trip, voyage or activity on the water.
-The treatment is explained best by statements issued by the Icahn School of Medicine at Mount Sinai and lead research developer Mingjia Dai, Ph.D., Assistant Professor of Neurology.
+This treatment is focused on people highly suspect of Mal de Debarquement Syndrome because they have had a recent trip, voyage, or activity on the water.
+The treatment is explained best by statements issued by the Icahn School of Medicine at Mount Sinai and leads research developer Mingjia Dai, Ph.D., Assistant Professor of Neurology.

 “Diagnostic tests and early research done at Mount Sinai suggested that Mal de debarquement syndrome was caused by malfunctioning of the vestibule-ocular reflex, a mechanism in the inner ear that maintains balance and stabilizes the eyes during head movements . . .
 (This) treatment re-adapts the vestibule-ocular reflex by moving the visual surroundings as the head is slowly rolled from side to side at the same frequency as the subject’s symptomatic rocking, swaying or bobbing.”